Cleanspeech317/Multimodal-Meta-Learning-for-Cold-Start-Sequential-Recommendation/README.md

 ## Reproducing
 We provide the script for reproducing the experimental results in this repository.
-For example, if you want to get the result for `hangzhou`, you should put the data into `dataset/hangzhou` folder.
+For example, if you want to get the result for `hangzhou`, you should firstly download the data files and put them into `dataset/hangzhou` folder.

+**NOTE: Due to privacy policies, our data is not availiable temporarily.
+We will make data masking and release the desensitized data after camera ready.**

 And then you can execute the following command:
 ```bash
 bash script/run_meta.sh hangzhou 0